jldec/pub-pkg-github-oauth/README.md

 ### flow

-1. Browsers start by visiting `/server/auth/github?ref={fully-qualified url}`.
-This initiates a session with the pub-gatekeeper server.
-The `ref` parameter specifies where to return the browser after authentication.
+1. Browsers start by checking for an existing oauth access token at `/server/auth/github/status` using JSONP or similar mechanism.
+The first time they do this, it initiates a session with the pub-gatekeeper server, and the server returns a JSON object with no access_token.

-2. Browsers are immediately redirected from the gatekeeper to github's oauth page at https://github.com/login/oauth/authorize.
-The first time this happens, users will be asked to login, and confirm the scope of the auth request.
+2. To start a new authentication process, browsers should then navigate to `/server/auth/github?ref={fully-qualified url}`.
+The `ref` parameter specifies where to direct the browser after authentication.
+The server will immediately redirect to github's oauth page at https://github.com/login/oauth/authorize.
+New users will be asked to login, and confirm the scope of the auth request.

-3. After the user confirms access, github will redirect back to the gatekeeper server at `server/auth/github/callback`.
+3. After the user has confirmed oauth access, github will redirect back to the gatekeeper server at `server/auth/github/callback`.
 This triggers the 2nd step in the authentication process, in which the server requests a user-specific access token from github.

 4. When the response with the access token comes back, the gatekeeper stores this in the browser's session, and then redirects back to the `ref` parameter location from step 1.

-5. Javascript running in the browser can then GET the access token at `/server/auth/github/status` using the session established earlier.
+5. Step 1 is repeated, but this time, the request returns an access token (using the session established earlier).
 This token opens the door to perform commits or reads on the user's repo on github.

 ## api